shfunc/hud-python/environments/README.md

 description: When making an environment that launches and MCP server this is the iteration loop
 alwaysApply: false
 ---
-When making an environment that launches and MCP server this is the iteration loop:

 Setting up (also refer to environments/README.md):
 1. Follow each environment's README.md or any other steps to set it up for the MCP server to be able to directly launch it (such as building the dockerfile)
 2. Run local tests to make sure the initialize without immediate errors and stays alive until properly closed.
 If the server crashes within the first few seconds then the manager will not pick up on it.
 In this case please go back and either debug the docker run directly, or the mcp server by piping an initialization request.